 Choosing a destination for a winter holiday is becoming more tricky with an increasing number of factors to take into consideration.
-This year we picked Les Gets and we were not left disappointed.
+This year we picked Les Gets for our family snowboard trip and we were not left disappointed.

 The second day and Ethan went to the nursery for the first time.
-After looking at the childcare options we chose to use the local nursery (Les Fripouilles Nursery) which is based in the centre of the village at the bottom of the main piste.
+After looking at the childcare options we chose to use the local nursery (Les Fripouilles Nursery).
+It is based in the centre of the village at the bottom of the main piste.
 Dropping him off couldn’t have gone any better, the staff were very welcoming and Ethan took no persuading to join in.
-We just put him in for a half day (so till 2pm including lunch) to test the waters but that allowed us plenty of time to explore the pistes in Les Gets before heading back to pick him up.
+We just put him in for a half day (so till 2pm including lunch) to test the waters.
+But that allowed us plenty of time to explore the pistes in Les Gets before heading back to pick him up.

 We also made sure Ethan got a taste of the snow and borrowed a Burton Riglet snowboard from a very kind person from the Snowheads forum, which was a bit of a fun to mess around with.
-We just went up and down the driveway outside the chalet and I was very impressed with how well the little man could balance on it, bodes well for next year and some proper time on the snow!
+We just went up and down the driveway outside the chalet.
+I was very impressed with how well the little man could balance on it.
+Bodes well for next year and some proper time on the snow!

 I really like Les Gets, the atmosphere, the size of the village and the variety of skiing.
 Pure Mountain were excellent hosts, made the holiday really enjoyable, nothing was too much of a problem and everything was about making sure we had the best time possible.
 We will be back!